hrbrmstr/reefr-template/index.md

 It also comes with a bare-bones syntax hilighter ([microlight](https://asvd.github.io/microlight/)).

-One core feature I wanted was the ability to use markdown instead of just HTML, so the only thing `index.thml` has is header stuff and a load of `main.js` which does all the work.
+One core feature I wanted was the ability to use markdown instead of just HTML, so the only thing `index.html` has is header stuff and a load of `main.js` which does all the work.

 Part of that work is to render `index.md` into the DOM, which starts the app.